National library: France

+Germany

 Although Germany was only constituted as a state in 1871, the first national library was set up in the context of the German revolutions of 1848.
 Various booksellers and publishers offered their works to the Frankfurt Parliament for a parliamentary library.
 The library, led by Johann Heinrich Plath, was termed the Reichsbibliothek ("Reich library").
 After the failure of the revolution the library was abandoned and the stock of books already in existence was stored at the Germanisches Nationalmuseum in Nuremberg.
 In 1912, the town of Leipzig, seat of the annual Leipzig Book Fair, the Kingdom of Saxony and the Börsenverein der Deutschen Buchhändler (Association of German booksellers) agreed to found a German National Library in Leipzig.
 Starting 1 January 1913, all publications in German were systematically collected (including books from Austria and Switzerland).

+Spain

+The library was founded by King Philip V in 1711 as the Royal Library or Palace Public Library.
+The Royal Letters Patent that he granted, the predecessor of the current legal deposit requirement, made it mandatory for printers to submit a copy of every book printed in Spain to the library.
+In 1836, the Crown transferred the library to the Ministry of Governance and it was renamed as National Library of Spain.
+A year later, women were allowed access to the library for the first time, after a petition from writer Antonia Gutiérrez was granted by Queen Regent Maria Christina.